gardener/landscaper/docs/deployer/helm.md

     updateStrategy: update | patch # optional; defaults to update

-    # Configuration of the health checks for the resources.
+    # Configuration of the readiness checks for the resources.
     # optional
-    healthChecks:
+    readinessChecks:
-      # Allows to disable the default health checks.
+      # Allows to disable the default readiness checks.
       # optional; set to false by default.
       disableDefault: true
       # Defines the time to wait before giving up on a resource
-      # to be healthy.
+      # to be ready.
 Should be changed with long startup time pods.
       # optional; default to 180 seconds/3 minutes.
       timeout: 3m
-      # Configuration of custom health/readiness checks which are used
+      # Configuration of custom readiness checks which are used
       # to check on custom fields and their values
       # especially useful for resources that came in through CRDs
       # optional
       custom:
-      # the name of the custom health check, required
+      # the name of the custom readiness check, required
-      - name: myCustomHealthcheck
+      - name: myCustomReadinessCheck
-        # timeout of the custom health check
+        # timeout of the custom readiness check
         # optional, defaults to the timeout stated above
         timeout: 2m
-        # temporarily disable this custom health check, useful for test setups
+        # temporarily disable this custom readiness check, useful for test setups
         # optional, defaults to false
         disabled: false
-        # a specific resource should be selected for this health check to be performed on
+        # a specific resource should be selected for this readiness check to be performed on
         # a resource is uniquely defined by its GVK, namespace and name
         # required if no labelSelector is specified, can be combined with a labelSelector which is potentially harmful
         resourceSelector: